JuGid/PHPresentation/docs/README.md

     'shadow'=>[true, false]

 ## PHPCode
-Display code in a card
+Display code in a card.

 **Use it**

     ->code('<p>This is a code sample</p>');